patnr/HistoryMatching/README.md

 For development, you probably want to install `requirements-dev.txt`.

-Personally I prefer to develop mostly in the format of standard python script.
+Personally I prefer to develop mostly in the format of standard python script, which is why each notebook corresponds to a `.py` file synced via [jupytext](https://jupytext.readthedocs.io/en/latest/).
-Then, thanks to the *jupytext* extension, I can convert this (`.py`) to a notebook (`.ipynb`) simply by opening the file in Jupyter, and ensuring that the `file > Jupytext` menu has check marks on both "Pair with ipynb" and "Pair with light script".

 If you use vim I suggest folding (rather than wrapping) the comment blocks (corresponding to markdown cells) using